fhamyla/LexiLearn/README.md

 ```

 ### Mobile App Stores
+## ☁️ Optional: Cloud Functions (for admin account deletion)

+Some code paths (e.g., fully deleting accounts from Firebase Authentication using admin privileges) reference a callable Cloud Function named `deleteUser` in region `us-central1`.
+This is optional; the app falls back to a client-only flow when not available.

+High-level steps if you want this:
+- Enable Blaze plan
+- Initialize functions: `firebase init functions`
+- Implement an HTTPS callable `deleteUser` that verifies admin credentials and deletes the Auth user
+- Deploy: `firebase deploy --only functions`

+Without this, moderator/admin deletion uses client-side fallbacks documented in the code.

 1. **Android**: Upload APK to Google Play Console
 2. **iOS**: Upload IPA to App Store Connect